mihaeu/cosmere/README.md

 ### Custom certificates on Confluence instance

-Prepend `NODE_TLS_REJECT_UNAUTHORIZED=0` to your `cosmere` call in order to not reject invalid certificates.
-This is risky and it's preferable to get proper certificates.
+Use the `--insecure` option for your `cosmere` call in order to not reject invalid certificates.
+This is risky, and it's preferable to get proper certificates.

 ## Need new features?